-SDG&E will keep participants updated on the program through periodic electronic newsletters.
-The newsletters will include information such as the number of the programs participants, achieved environmental benefits, and other relevant information.
+SDG&E proposes to keep participants updated on the program through periodic electronic newsletters.
+The newsletters would include program information, such as achieved environmental benefits and other relevant information.
+SDG&E may modify its method of communication based on experience and future customer research.